sergei820/Python_Docker_Framework/Readme.md

 and able to use WebSQL at  the same time

 TODO:
-dockerfile for running in one command invent more interesting own test scenario
+dockerfile for running the whole framework from docker compose in one command